 A court has issued a preliminary injunction against the individuals and companies, barring them from engaging in most debt settlement activity or claiming to be a non-profit entity when they are not.

 WHAT HAPPENED TO THE VICTIMS

-Consumers who were victimized by these companies paid hundreds or thousands of dollars monthly, only to discover their debts had not been paid.
+Consumers who were victimized by these companies paid hundreds or thousands of dollars every month; only to discover their debts had not been paid.
 Typically, accounts were now in default and credit scores a disaster.
-Some customers were left with no choice but to file bankruptcy, while others found themselves defending lawsuits.
+Some customers were left with no choice but to file bankruptcy.
+Others found themselves defending lawsuits.

 Consumers who had worked for years with their previous debt relief providers and had saved money in escrow accounts for use in negotiating with creditors were also victimized.
-These customers were told to transfer their escrow money to the “new” debt settlement company, who then debited up to $1,000 each month from the consumers’ bank accounts.
+These customers were told to transfer their escrow money to the “new” debt settlement company.
+Thereafter, debited up to $1,000 each month from the consumers’ bank accounts.